Summer Months Usher In Deadliest Period For Teen Drivers

 Greater Washington Nonprofit Urges Parental Involvement This Summer In Preventing Teen Drinking

-Falls Church, VA, June 8– Citing the fact that summer’s arrival also ushers in that contiguous period (May-August) when the greatest number of U.S. teen traffic deaths occur, a Washington-metropolitan area alcohol education group is urging for parental involvement to combat both teen drinking and drunk driving this summer.
+Falls Church, VA, May 27 – Citing the fact that summer’s arrival also ushers in that contiguous period (May-August) when the greatest number of U.S. teen traffic deaths occur (with June being the single deadliest month of the year regarding such fatalities)i, a Washington-metropolitan area alcohol education group is urging parental involvement to combat both teen drinking and drunk driving this summer.

-- Lay Down the Law…The District of Columbia, Maryland and Virginia all have zero tolerance laws making it a crime to possess, purchase or consume alcohol if you are under 21.
+- Know the Law…The District of Columbia, Maryland and Virginia all have zero-tolerance laws, making it illegal to consume, possess or purchase alcohol under the age of 21.

-“In 2018, an average of nine teenagers died in U.S. motor vehicle crashes every single day during the summer months,” said Kurt Gregory Erickson, WRAP’s President.
+“In 2019, an average of four-dozen teenagers died in U.S. motor vehicle crashes every single day during the summer months (May-August),” said WRAP President Kurt Erickson.
 “For too many parents, unfortunately, summer’s unstructured time may also be a deadly time for their teenage children and their friends.”